msmiller/redbus/README.md

 Redbus is a Redis-based message bus that uses Redis's LIST mechanism to push and pop messages onto queues.
 The advantage of this over it's native PUB/SUB is that in a clustered deployment you only want **one** endpoint server for a channel to accept a message.
 The normal PUB/SUB would have each endpoint server in the cluster see and respond to each message.

+***Important: Connecting To Redis***

+All Apps and services which use Redbus must connect to the same Redis server.
+This means you're going to have on Redis server for your code to use for background processing, and another you connect to to talk to the message bus.

 ----

 <!-- https://ecotrust-canada.github.io/markdown-toc/ -->